sndell/job-tracker/README.md

+## Application Overview

+Your job tracker application helps manage job and liaison applications with a user-friendly interface.
+Here's a quick guide to its key features:

+### Creating and Editing Jobs

+1. **Add Job:**
+   - Click "Add Job" on main page.
+   - Fill in job details and save.

+2. **View/Edit Jobs:**
+   - See all jobs on the main page.
+   - Click a job to view/edit details.

+3. **Log Interactions:**
+   - Record interactions at the bottom of the job details page.

 # Project Setup Guide

 This guide walks you through setting up your project, covering server and frontend configurations.
 Follow these simplified steps for a quick start: